University of Chicago Medical Center

-The University of Chicago Medical Center, branded as UChicago Medicine, is a nationally ranked academic medical center located in Hyde Park on the South Side of Chicago.
+The University of Chicago Medical Center is a nationally ranked academic medical center located in Hyde Park on the South Side of Chicago.
 It is the flagship campus for The University of Chicago Medicine system and was established in 1898.
 Affiliated with and located on the University of Chicago campus, it also serves as the teaching hospital for Pritzker School of Medicine.
 Primary medical facilities on campus include the Center for Care and Discovery, Bernard A. Mitchell Hospital, and Comer Children's Hospital.

-About

-UChicago Medicine comprises The University of Chicago Pritzker School of Medicine; The University of Chicago Biological Sciences Division, a section committed to scientific discovery; and The University of Chicago Medical Center.
-Twelve Nobel Prize winners in physiology or medicine have been affiliated with The University of Chicago Medicine.

-University of Chicago Medicine physicians are members of The University of Chicago Physicians Group, which includes about 900 physicians and covers the full array of medical and surgical specialties.
-The physicians are faculty members of the Pritzker School of Medicine.

-These organizations are headed by Mark Anderson, MD, PhD, Dean of the Biological Sciences Division and the Pritzker School of Medicine, and executive vice president for medical affairs at the University of Chicago, and Thomas Jackiewicz, president of the University of Chicago Health System.

 History

 The University of Chicago Medicine and Biological Sciences, is an academic medical institution founded as part of the University of Chicago Medicine and Biological Sciences in 1927 when it first opened to patients.
 Opening in the fall of that year, the building comprised the Abbott Memorial Hall and the Albert Merritt Billings Hospital, a 215-bed facility.

+Since its inception, University of Chicago Medicine has been home to numerous landmark discoveries in biomedical science.
+In the 1960s, researchers at the University of Chicago were among the first to characterize proinsulin, the precursor molecule to insulin, providing key insights into hormone biosynthesis and diabetes.
+In the 1970s, Eugene Goldwasser, a biochemist at the university, identified erythropoietin, the hormone responsible for regulating red blood cell production.
+After sharing the small quantities he had isolated with researchers at Amgen, the hormone was later mass-produced using recombinant DNA technology and became a widely used treatment for anemia.
+The institution has also made foundational contributions to cancer biology and treatment, including the demonstration by Charles Huggins that prostate cancer is hormonally driven, work that earned the Nobel Prize, and the identification by Janet Rowley of chromosomal translocations in leukemia, establishing the genetic basis of cancer and paving the way for targeted therapies.
+In addition, modern sleep science traces important roots to the university through the work of Nathaniel Kleitman, who, along with his student Eugene Aserinsky, first identified rapid eye movement (REM) sleep in 1953 using electroencephalography.
+Peter Huttenlocher, who joined the faculty in 1974, was the first to systematically describe how synaptic connections in the developing brain are overproduced in early childhood and then selectively “pruned,” fundamentally shaping modern understanding of neuroplasticity.